inlivedev/inlive-website/content/blog/8-designing-inlive-sfu/index.md

 When we're thinking about those use case, then what we have in mind is our V1 SFU should be able to do the following:
 - A basic feature SFU should be able to connect to any client that support WebRTC into a room where they can interact with the other clients by publishing and subscribing to the audio/video stream.
 - The SFU should be able to trigger events on any activities related to the room, like when a new client join the room, when a client leave the room, when a client publish a new stream, when a client stop publishing a stream, when a client subscribe to a stream, when a client unsubscribe to a stream, etc.
-- The SFU should provide any possible data through API that can be tracked and used by the app developer to build their app.
+- The SFU should provide any possible data through real-time API that can be tracked and used by the app developer to build their app.
 For example, the API should provide the list of the clients in the room, the list of the streams in the room, participants data like duration of connected

 ## Our vision
 ### Automate your real time communication app